What you need to know about Reduced Flaps at Landing

-Pilots are among the main actors to improve fuel efficiency since they are the one in commands when executing the flight.
+Pilots are among the main actors to improve fuel efficiency since they are the ones in command when executing the flight.

 Is Reduced landing flaps configuration fuel efficient?

-By applying a lower landing configuration, a single-aisle aircraft such as the A320 or B737 will save between 7 to 10 kg of fuel per flight by applying this best practice.
-For larger aircraft, the benefit can exceed 25kg per flight.
+For instance, a single-aisle aircraft such as the A320 or B737 can save between 7 to 10 kg of fuel per flight by applying this best practice.
+For larger aircraft, the benefits can exceed 25 kg per flight.

-As an example, let's take an airline operating a fleet of only 20 single-aisle aircraft flying 6 flights a day: since a Reduced Landing configuration allows to save around 7 kg per flight, this will result in more than 300 tons of fuel saved per year (or more than 100,000 gallons!
+To put these savings into perspective, let's consider an airline operating a fleet of only 20 single-aisle aircraft, each flying 6 flights a day.
+Implementing a reduced landing flaps configuration that saves around 7 kg of fuel per flight would result in more than 300 tons of fuel saved per year, which is equivalent to over 100,000 gallons!
 These savings translate into significant cost reductions for the airline.

 Can pilots make a difference?

 It is important to note that pilots play a vital role in implementing the reduced landing flaps best practice.
-By calculating the landing performance, the pilots will ensure that the landing is possible with the Reduced Landing flaps configuration.
-It is the case at most international airports.
+By carefully calculating the landing performance, pilots ensure that the landing can be safely executed with the reduced flaps configuration.
+This is already a common practice at most international airports.

 - High altitude airports